usesalt/wikigen/docs/SALT-DOCS.md

 ## Component 2: Documentation Generation Pipeline

-Building upon the foundational settings established by the [Local Configuration Management](01_local_configuration_management_.md) component, the **Documentation Generation Pipeline** is the core engine of `salt-docs-cli`.
+Building upon the foundational settings established by the [Local Configuration Management](01_local_configuration_management_.md) component, the **Documentation Generation Pipeline** is the core engine of `salt-docs`.
 It transforms raw source code into intelligent, structured, and human-readable documentation.

 ### Core Responsibilities